tonylim89/SpringBoot_Login/README.md

 - **setLocale()**: Handles the change of language based on the user's preference.

 ### SecurityConfiguration
-Sets up the security configuration for the application.
+Sets up the security configuration for the application using Spring Security.

 #### Key Components:
 - **passwordEncoder()**: Provides an instance of BCryptPasswordEncoder for password hashing.